Teen's Perspective: What Peaceful Parenting Taught Me

 “Have you ever had to deal with a child having a meltdown in the middle of the grocery store?”

 I have a whole page on my website of letters from parents who have written heartfelt testimonials about the successful implementation of peaceful parenting.
-But these are just half the story.
-Many parents are left wondering, "What would their kids say about their parents?"
-Unfortunately, the recipients of all of our parenting efforts, our children, do not always have the verbal faculties to express their relief when their parents understand their upset instead of responding with anger, or their delight in special time, or why being held during a tantrum soothes their big feelings.
+But these are just half the story -- the parent's perspective.
+Unfortunately, the recipients of all of our parenting efforts, our children, do not always have the verbal faculties to express their relief when their parents understand their upset instead of responding with anger, or their delight in special time, or why being held during a tantrum soothes their upset.